sebilasse/indieweb-origami/README.md

 Some Proposals done for upcoming https://indieweb.org/2017/Dortmund 🔥<br>
-Contains totally unofficial CI / Logos for indieweb's building blocks
+Contains totally unofficial CI / Logos and placards for indieweb's building blocks

 Is a Work in Progress